 This game has just recently been released for closed beta testing and has taken social networks by storm.
 From the limited information provided, it’s clear that walking through the real world and taking pictures of important landmarks is a core gameplay mechanic.
 The game, like most Google products, is absolutely free to use.
 So why did they build it in the first place?

-The answer: Data.
+The answer: big data.
 Google has mastered data collection and analysis.
 They have a history of providing great new tools and toys, and using those tools to gather data later used to improve core products.

 Consider GOOG-411, Google’s free automated directory enquiries service.
 Back when it first came out, people wondered why Google built the thing.
 They didn’t make any money off of it and nobody knew how they would ever be able to.
 What was the point?
 Again, it was data.
 By collecting huge numbers of enquiries from a wide range of people, Google was able to build a database of accents and cadences that they later used to perfect their voice recognition technology for Android.